 - There are also changes concerning the Employment Tribunal system and agency workers.
 If you would like more information about these other changes, please contact us.

-We will be updating our Employment pack to incorporate the changes, as well as creating a new Worker Pack to help our clients with these changes.
-Please contact us at [email protected] or check the Resources page on our website to see when this will be available for purchase in the New Year.
+We have updated our Employment pack to incorporate the changes, as well as created a new Worker Pack to help our clients with these changes.
 Please note, if you have recently purchased a pack and have subscribed to our “Premium” service, you will receive a free update to the Employment Pack.

 If you want to read the Good Work Plan for yourself you can find it here: https://www.gov.uk/government/publications/good-work-plan